astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ### Usage

-You can run any of the following commands depending on which logs you want to return:
+You can run any of the following commands depending on which logs you want to stream:

 - `$ astro deployment logs scheduler <flags>`
 - `$ astro deployment logs webserver <flags>`